Week 4: Genome Analytics

 4. Create a channel containing the information from the CSV and run the NCBI datasets CLI module using this channel

-5. Refactor the rest of your workflow main.nf to use the outputs from your NCBI datasets CLI command to run the complete pipeline
+5. Modify your complete.nf to use the outputs from your NCBI datasets CLI command to run the full pipeline

 6. Create a conda environment containing the latest versions of ipykernel and pycirclize